UniMath/agda-unimath/src/commutative-algebra/ideals-commutative-rings.lagda.md

-# Ideals in commutative rings
+# Ideals of commutative rings

 ```agda
 module commutative-algebra.ideals-commutative-rings where